soma-space/files/guides/arcanine/Creating a register page.md

 6. Download [this register page](https://raw.githubusercontent.com/soma-space/files/main/www/arcanine/register.php) make sure it has the .php extension and not .txt, move it into `C:\xampp\php\htdocs`

+##  Start

-7. Open the control Panel, click Start next to Apache
+1. Open the control Panel, click Start next to Apache

-8. Navigate to http://localhost/register.php on the same machine as your Soma server to see your register page
+2. Navigate to http://localhost/register.php on the same machine as your Soma server to see your register page